jrzaurin/nlp-stuff/README.md

 The aim here is simply to illustrate 3 different ways of building a Convolutional neural network for text classification using Tensorflow.

-The approach is described in the post I mentioned above, and consist mainly in using word embeddings (the well known GloVe embeddings) with a series of 1D Convolutions.
+The approach is described in the post I mentioned above, and consists mainly in using word embeddings (the well known GloVe embeddings) with a series of 1D Convolutions.
 This is the architecture:

 `[Emb layer + Emb Look-up] --> 3x[Conv1D + MaxPool1D + BN] --> [FC] --> [FC_output]`